-When activated as an Automatic ELT or if transitioning from an ELT(DT) to an Automatic ELT, then the combined device shall commence the burst repetition requirements for a non-ELT(DT) 406 MHz beacon in compliance with section A.3.1.1.1, except that for the first 5 minutes after
+When activated as an Automatic ELT or if transitioning from an ELT(DT) to an Automatic ELT, then the combined device shall commence the burst repetition requirements for a non-ELT(DT) 406 MHz beacon in compliance with section A.3.1.1.1, except that for the first 5 minutes after activation as an automatic ELT, transmissions shall alternate between the encoded location and the 3LD in PDF-2, starting with the encoded location.

-A.3.1.1.8 Repetition Period - Repetitive Testing
+A.3.1.8 Repetition Period - Repetitive Testing

-In the event that the testing in sections A.3.1.1.1 to A.3.1.1.7 does not demonstrate conformance to the minimum or maximum T_R , requirements, the test may be repeated a maximum of three times.
+In the event that the testing in sections A.3.1.1 to A.3.1.7 does not demonstrate conformance to the minimum or maximum T_R , requirements, the test may be repeated a maximum of three times.
 If the test is repeated, the results for each shall be recorded in Table F.1.